-Mark Rush Stanley D. and Nikki Waxberg Professor of Politics and Law
+Mark Rush Director of International Education and Stanley D. and Nikki Waxberg Professor of Politics and Law

-Mark Rush is the Waxberg Professor of Politics and Law.
+Mark Rush is the Waxberg Professor of Politics and Law and Director of the Center for International Education.
 He has been with Washington and Lee since arriving in the summer of 1990 from Johns Hopkins where he received his Ph.D.
 He received his B.A. cum laude from Harvard.

 Prof. Rush is married to Florinda Ruiz, whom he met at Johns Hopkins.
-Dr. Ruiz is a Professor of Spanish and professional translator.
+Dr. Ruiz directs the Writing Program at Washington and Lee and has worked extensively as a Professor of Spanish and professional translator.
 They have two sons, William and Alex.
-William graduated from Boston College, has a Master’s Degree from New York University and serves as assistant director of student activities at St. Peter’s University.
-Alex is a sophomore at Rockbridge County High School where he is on the swim team, writes for the school newspaper and serves on the student government.
+William graduated from Boston College, has a Master’s Degree from New York University.
+Alex is a member of the class of 2021 at the University of Virginia.

 Ph.D., Johns Hopkins University (1990)